kpdecker/jsdiff/README.md

     Returns a list of change objects (See below).

-* `JsDiff.TrimmedLineDiff(oldStr, newStr[, callback])` - diffs two blocks of text, comparing line by line, ignoring leading and trailing whitespace.
+* `JsDiff.diffTrimmedLines(oldStr, newStr[, callback])` - diffs two blocks of text, comparing line by line, ignoring leading and trailing whitespace.

     Returns a list of change objects (See below).